 17 and no doctor

 On the phone, Arvy* sounds 40 years old.
-In person, she looked like she just graduated from high school.
+In person, she looks like she just graduated from high school.
 In reality, she’s 25.

 Before moving to her grandmother’s house in Bulacan, she lived in a teeming community in Quezon City where men drink and loiter aimlessly.
 Her old home had thin walls made of plywood.
 It was on a street called Kaligayahan, the Filipino word for happiness.
 It was the ideal name, her friends joked, because people there just kept having children.